KColangelo/Double-ML-Continuous-Treatment/README.md

 ## Additional Code Files <a name="additional-files"></a>
 Additional files are in the folder "Supplement".
 Supplement was created as a module to be imported into the simulation and empirical application files.
-Within the folder are 5 files:
+Within the folder are 6 files:

 -dgp.py defines the data generating process used in the simulations.
 It also contains other DGPs we had experimented with in the past. <br />
 -estimation.py is where we define the class which describes the main estimator, defined as DDMLCT.
  After importing Supplement, we can initialize a DDMLCT object by calling Supplement.DDMLCT(model1,model2).
- We additionally define a subclass of DDMLCT called "NN_DDMLCT" which is used for the new neural network implementation described in Colangelo and Lee (2023).
+ We additionally define a subclass of DDMLCT called "NN_DDMLCT" which is used for the new neural network implementation described in Colangelo and Lee (2025).
 We also define a subclass DDMLCT_gps2 which implements the estimator using ReGPS. <br />
 -file_management.py defines a function which we use to help organize the file structure of the output<br />
 -models.py defines the neural network models we use in both the simulations and empirical application.
 For other models (lasso and random forest) we use the models form sklearn directly.
 -rgrf.py uses rpy2 to call the generalized random forest R package.
+-tuning_parameters.py is just a file which stores all the models and associated tuning parameters that are used in our simulations.

 ## Simulation Results Files <a name="sim-names"></a>
 In the simulation folder, we save files with names that denote choice of c,n,L, and ml method.
-For example: dgp2_c0.5_lasso_L1_N500.csv means this is a file corresponding to the DGP in the simulations, with c=0.5, ml=lasso, L=1, and n=500.
-After these are compiled into the concise results using simulation_results.py, the results are saved in dgp2_table_raw.xlsx.
-To get the exact formatting as in the paper, copy the values into dgp2_table.xlsx.
+For example: dgp2_multigps_c0.5_lasso_L1_N500.csv means this is a file corresponding to the DGP 2 in the simulations, using the multigps version of the estimator, with c=0.5, ml=lasso, L=1, and n=500.
+After these are compiled into the concise results using simulation_results.py, the results are saved in dgpx_table_method_raw.xlsx, where "dgpx" and "method" are replaced with whatever dgp and method were used.

 ## Empirical Application Files <a name="emp-files"></a>
 The input data used is denoted "emp_app.csv"

-In the estimates subfolder there are 7 files.
+In the estimates subfolder there are 9 files.
 "Summary.xlsx" stores the summary statistcs we dispay in the paper.
 Every other file stores the estimates for the empirical application.
 File names denote which machine learning method was used, choice of the number of sub-samples for cross fitting (L), choice of c for the initial bandwidth computation, and whether the estimated optimal bandwidth was used